What is a high-risk pregnancy?

 Getting early and thorough prenatal care is critical.
 It’s the best way to detect and diagnose a high-risk pregnancy.
 Be sure to tell your healthcare provider about your health history and any past pregnancies.
 If you do have a high-risk pregnancy, you may need special monitoring throughout your pregnancy.

-Tests to monitor your health and the health of your unborn baby may include:
+Tests to monitor your health and the health of the fetus may include:

-- Blood and urine testing to check for genetic conditions or certain birth defects in your baby.
+- Blood and urine testing to check for genetic conditions or certain congenital conditions (birth defects).

-- Ultrasonography, which uses sound waves to create images of your baby in the womb to screen for birth defects.
+- Ultrasonography, which uses sound waves to create images of the fetus to screen for congenital conditions.

-- Monitoring to ensure your unborn baby is getting enough oxygen, such as a biophysical profile, which monitors their breathing, movements and amniotic fluid using ultrasound, and a non-stress test, which monitors their heart rate.
+- Monitoring to ensure the fetus is getting enough oxygen, such as a biophysical profile, which monitors their breathing, movements and amniotic fluid using ultrasound, and a non-stress test, which monitors their heart rate.

 Management and Treatment